huggingface/autotrain-advanced/README.md

 ** AutoNLP CLI / Python API are now deprecated.
 Please use the UI: https://ui.autonlp.huggingface.co/ **

-If CLI / Python API are the only ways you can use AutoNLP, please contact us: autonlp [at] huggingface [dot] co
+If CLI / Python API is the only way you can use AutoNLP, please contact us: autonlp [at] huggingface [dot] co

 # 🤗 AutoNLP